 unpredictable.
 Yet anyone who has watched flocks of starlings can

 see clearly that the behavior of the flock is not random.
-Note that this sort of
+Note that

 complexity has nothing to do with human cognitive limits.
+It arises

-It arises from the distributed nature of the task the birds face
+from the distributed nature of the task the birds face

 and the different perspective each bird has.